lem-project/lem-project.github.io/content/en/usage/common_lisp.md

 Lem is written and extensible in Common Lisp.
 You can start writing and compiling Common Lisp code right away.

-Use TAB-completion, compile a function with `C-c C-c` and start a REPL with `M-x start-lisp-repl` or just switch to one with `C-c C-z`.
+Use TAB-completion, compile a function with `C-c C-c` and start a REPL with `Alt-x start-lisp-repl` or just switch to one with `C-c C-z`.

 <a href="/lem-lisp.png"> <img class="" src="/lem-lisp.png" alt=""> </a>

 ## REPL

-Start a Lisp REPL with `M-x slime`.
+Start a Lisp REPL with `Alt-x slime`.

 To switch to the REPL from a Lisp buffer, even if you didn't start it before, use `C-c C-z`.
 You can use quick commands inside the REPL.
 They start with a `,` (comma).
 For example: